Dogs: lost and stray

 We are only able to respond to stray dogs within the area of Fenland.
 If you find a stray dog, please report it to the local authority for where the dog has been found.
 We will only be able to collect dogs from within the Fenland area.

 When contacting us, it would help if you could tell us the following information (if known):

-To reclaim a lost dog, please call us on 01354 654321.
+To report or reclaim a lost dog, please call us on 01354 654321.
 Outside of normal working hours (09:00 - 16:00 Monday to Friday, 09:00 - noon Saturday) it may take longer to speak to someone, but please hold the line and listen to all options carefully.
 You can also use our online form, but please note this is only monitored during our normal working hours.

 - a £47 fine